pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 * Handler all the things.
 Even if it doesn't make sense, make sure you've got a "stop", "cancel", "help", "repeat" etc. for every state.
 Especially "repeat".
 * Add lots of different utterances to reduce the friction of your app, otherwise they'll have to keep saying very exact phrases just to get your skill to play ball

+# Stuff I didn't cover because I've written lots of other words

+* There are many more [built-in intents](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/implementing-the-built-in-intents) than I've mentioned - use the one that makes sense
+* There are different [types of output](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interface-reference) including cards, which allows you to accompany your oral skill with visual content
+* There is a lot more you can do with [slots](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/alexa-skills-kit-interaction-model-reference) including custom slots.
+N.B `AMAZON.Literal` is deprecated and shouldn't be used

 So that's that.
 Tweet me @CraigBilner with any skill you make or any questions you have...or abuse for my mistakes, thanks.